mukjs/Data-Analytics/README.md

 # Data Analytics

-This repository contains projects and assignments completed as a part of Data Analytics Bootcamp by University of Toronto.
+This repository contains projects and assignments completed as a part of Data Analytics Bootcamp at University of Toronto.
 Please click on the links below to view in detail.

 ## Excel & VBA
 * [Basic Excel (Filtering, sorting, conditional formating, pivot tables and charts)](Excel)